 Create and Install Serialized Item/Equipment Records at a Site

-This document explains how you create equipment that is installed in certain positions in a plant.
+Use this document to understand how to create equipment that is installed in certain positions in a plant.
 Equipment is normally physical objects that are maintained.

 Use this instruction when you have defined a site with its positions and you want to register the equipment that is installed at the site.